aaalexturing11/aaalexturing11/README.md

 ---

-### 🗑️ **WasteWise**
-*Arduino IDE, MySQL Workbench, HTML, CSS, JavaScript, C#*
-**Nov.
-2024**
-- Engineered a smart IoT container with sensors for weight, temperature, fill level, and lid activity.
-- Built a live dashboard with MySQL to display sensor data and prevent contamination and health risks.

----

 ### 🔢 **BetterCLC**
 *C++, SFML, WINAPI*
 **May.
 2025**
 - Designed an advanced Windows calculator that lets users create and store custom programmable functions.
-- 📥 **150 downloads on itch.io**, widely used among my Data Science and Mechatronics peers.

 ---